FogGuru/hackthefog/kubernetes-example/README.md

 # Kubernetes example for Hack the Fog hackathon

-In this example, we show how you can containerize a simple flask app that reads and displays the water temperature data from quality sensor.
+In this example, we show how you can containerize a simple flask app that reads and displays the water temperature data from the water quality sensor.
 It subscribes to the `smart_water/49` MQTT topic and outputs the temperature data on a web interface.

 ## Build the Docker image and push to an image repository (Docker Hub)